 - connecting customer sentiment to business value.

-This ecosystem is supported by Axendi tools such as:
+This ecosystem is supported by Axendi tools

 From measurement to meaningful action